ray155093/azure-docs.zh-tw/articles/vs-azure-tools-connected-services-add-active-directory.md

 <properties
-   pageTitle="使用 Visual Studio 的已連接服務加入 Azure Active Directory | Microsoft Azure" description="使用 Visual Studio 的 [加入已連接服務] 對話方塊加入 Azure Active Directory" services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="Adding an Azure Active Directory by using Connected Services in Visual Studio | Microsoft Azure" description="Add an Azure Active Directory by using the Visual Studio Add Connected Services dialog box" services="visual-studio-online" documentationCenter="na" authors="TomArcher"